wader/static-ffmpeg/README.md

 Docker image with [FFmpeg/FFprobe](https://ffmpeg.org) built as hardened, static PIE binaries with no external dependencies.
 Can be used with any base image even scratch.

+Since version 5.0.1-3 dockerhub images are multi-arch amd64 and arm64 images.

 Built with the following statically-linked libraries:

 - fontconfig